 Then, as we move into months four and five, my skin went from not only being clear but flawless, seriously I couldn’t see my pores, not one tiny bump, NOTHNG.
 Month six and your in the home stretch and my dermatologist has me back to a lower dose (1 40mg pill a day).
 As I temper off the drug my skin remains perfect.
 The dryness did get a little better for me towards the end, mainly because I knew how to handle it.
 However, this didn’t mean I was a master of the drug.
 It’s very important to take your skins sensitivity seriously until the very last pill.
 Here’s why: in my last month my boyfriend and I went on a day cruise around San Diego and we forgot sunscreen, yikes, I insisted that I would be fine sitting in a half sun/ shade area as I was almost done with treatment.
 Yeah, I was wrong.
 As we came of the boat that day I noticed some redness on my shoulder that was in the sun which later turned into a blistering sun burn that even left a scar!
 So, my message is: always wear sunscreen and don’t ever think you are smarter than the drug.

-Now, Post Accutane and my skin isn’t perfect but it’s perfect for me.
+Now, post Accutane and my skin isn’t perfect, but it’s perfect for me.
 I love it.
-It may have some bumps and blackheads but I will never complain because I know how much worse it can get.
+I may have some bumps and blackheads, but I will never complain because I know how much worse it can get.
 My skin makes me more confident now.

 Was it all Worth it?

 So, was it all worth it?
 My answer, YES X 1000000000000.
 The dryness and skin sensitivity sucked sometimes, but to deal with that for six months in exchange for a lifetime of no more pimples is something I would do any day.
 When I had acne I was extremely self conscious, I hated having the most exposed part of my body feel so flawed.